Articles of the association - Updated April 2022

-4.1.4 Promote research, experimental work, scientific investigation and development into any aspect of the objects (purposes) of the charity and its work and to disseminate the useful results of any such research for the public benefit.
+4.1.4 Promote research, experimental work, scientific investigation and development into any aspect of the objects (purposes) of the association and its work and to disseminate the useful results of any such research for the public benefit.

 6. ANNUAL GENERAL MEETING - AGM

 6.1 There normally shall be one meeting of Members per year, usually in the autumn, to include the AGM.
 Not more than 15 months shall elapse between the date of one AGM and the next (in exceptional circumstances members may be permitted to attend through a virtual means).
-Fourteen days’ notice will be given to all members telling them what is on the agenda.
+Seven days’ notice will be given to all members telling them what is on the agenda.
 Minutes will be kept of the AGM.

 6.2 No business may be transacted at an AGM unless a quorum is present.
 A quorum at an AGM shall consist of ten members.

 6.3 The AIT committee shall present the annual report and accounts.